 United Youth Programme

-The United Youth Programme is a headline commitment within the NI Executive’s Together: Building A United Community Strategy
+The United Youth Programme is a headline commitment within the NI Executive’s Together: Building a United Community (T:BUC) strategy

 Anne McCready, Strategic Adviser